kevinallenbriggs/dbtool/README.md

-A command-line tool for performing DB tasks.
+A command-line tool for performing database tasks.